How to Help Get Rid of a Double Chin

 Fourth, for those with a larger amount of excess skin, a facelift lift may be needed to remove all the excess skin.
 This is done in the surgery center with IV sedation or under general anesthesia.
 It is still an outpatient procedure, but does have a longer healing time and more time off from work.

 You may be a candidate if:

 - You have excess fat and possibly skin under your chin.

 - You are not pregnant nor are breast feeding.

 Dr. Hiers will examine you and help to guide you to the best procedure for your specific needs.
 She has had over 30 years of experience with facial surgery.

-If you are interested in removing your double chin, please contact Dr. Hiers at 210-494-8446 or use our form to schedule a consultation to Find Your Beautiful.
+If you are interested in removing your double chin, please contact us today to schedule your consultation!
+Let us help you Find Your Beautiful.